microchip-pic-avr-examples/pic18f46q24-curiosity-hpc-demo-code/README.md

 LEDs D2, D3, D4 and D5 light up in turn every 500 milliseconds.
 Once D5 is lit, D2 lights up and the pattern repeats.

 #### Summary
-In C, we use Binary Left Shift and Right Shift Operators (<< and >>, respectively) to move bits around in the registers.
+In 'C', we use Binary Left Shift and Right Shift Operators (<< and >>, respectively) to move bits around in the registers.
 The shift operations are 9-bit operations involving the 8-bit register being manipulated and the Carry bit in the STATUS register as the ninth bit.
 With the rotate instructions, the register contents are rotated through the Carry bit. <br />

 For example, for a certain register rotateReg, we want to push a ‘1’ into the LSB of the register and have the rest of the bits shift to the left, we can use the Binary Left Shift Operator (<<).
-We would first have to set up the Carry bit with the value that we want to push into the register before we execute shift instruction, as seen in the figure below.
+We would first have to set up the Carry bit with the value that we want to push into the register before we execute shift instruction.

 Similarly, if we want to push a ‘1’ into the MSB of the register and have the rest of the bits shift to the right, we can use the Binary Right Shift Operator (>>).
-We would first have to set up the Carry bit with the value that we want to push into the register before we execute shift instruction, as seen in  the figure below.
+We would first have to set up the Carry bit with the value that we want to push into the register before we execute shift instruction.

 ### <u>Lab 4: ANALOG-TO-DIGITAL CONVERSION (ADC)</u>